 At number 10, nestled in Italy we have Pompeii Archaeological Park.
 A vast site that contains the ruins of the ancient Roman city of Pompeii, buried under ash and pumice after Mount Vesuvius erupted in 79 AD.
 The park offers a fascinating glimpse into daily life during the Roman era, with its remarkably preserved ruins of homes, baths, and even a brothel.
 Despite its historical significance, some visitors have complained about the park's size, lack of facilities, and crowds.
 However, for those who can handle the hustle and bustle, Pompeii Archaeological Park remains an incredible destination that transports you back in time.

-So, while there are countless iconic monuments across the world that leave visitors in awe, some simply do not live up to their reputation. iVisa's research using TripAdvisor ratings and reviewsrevealed that even with its undeniable beauty, the Palace of Versailles in France is the most complained about monument in the world.
+So, while there are countless iconic monuments across the world that leave visitors in awe, some simply do not live up to their reputation. iVisa's research using specialist travel websites ratings and reviews revealed that even with its undeniable beauty, the Palace of Versailles in France is the most complained about monument in the world.

 Other landmarks we’ve mentioned, such as the Blackpool Tower, Stonehenge, Big Ben and the Angel of the North, also seem to have their detractors.
 While these monuments may not be everyone's cup of tea, they still possess their unique beauty and historical significance that makes them worth a visit.
 However, it's probably best to do some research beforehand to manage expectations and avoid disappointment.